Andreessen Horowitz invests $15 million in website Rap Genius

-SAN FRANCISCO (Reuters) - Venture capitalist Ben Horowitz is famous for starting his blog posts with rap lyrics.
+SAN FRANCISCO, Oct 3 (Reuters) - Venture capitalist Ben Horowitz is famous for starting his blog posts with rap lyrics.
 Now, he will be putting his money into the mix.

 His firm, Andreessen Horowitz, announced Wednesday a $15 million investment in Rap Genius, a website using crowdsourcing to dig into and explain arcane details of rap lyrics.